BioDataFuse/biohackarvix-2024/paper/paper.md

 As part of ongoing efforts to enhance BioDataFuse, some improvements were made during the week:
 - **Versioning of IDSM**: With discussion with IDSM developers, we were able to extract and add versioning to the data extracted from this endpoint for better traceability and consistency.
 - **Optimized Bgee queries**: With SPARQL experts and Bgee developers, we were able to improve the efficiency of Bgee queries, reducing the query time significantly and enhancing overall performance.
 - **Validation of BDF graph**: With data schema tools, we were able to quality check the BDF graph schema and assess the overall quality of our generated RDF graph.
+The current implementation of the `BDFGraph()` class wraps `shexer` methods to generate both ShEx and SHACL graphs representing its schema, as showcased in the [example workflow notebook](). #@jmillanacosta

 # Improvement of *RDF-Portal* (@Toshiaki and @Shuichi)